25 AI-Driven Productivity Gains Statistics That Prove the Future of Work Has Arrived in 2026

 18. 27% of respondents commit 25%+ of IT budget to AI, expected to double

-Current IT spending on AI is substantial and growing.
-27% of respondents currently commit 25% or more of their IT budget to AI, with that percentage expected to double to 52% next year.
-This investment surge reflects organizational confidence in AI returns.
+IT spending on AI is already substantial, and it’s climbing.
+27% of respondents currently commit 25% or more of their IT budget to AI, and that share is expected to double to 52% next year.
+A jump like that says a lot about how confident organizations are in the returns.

 19. Organizations investing $10M+ in AI see 71% significant productivity gains

-Investment scale correlates with results.
+Scale of investment tracks with results.
 Organizations investing $10M+ in AI see 71% significant productivity gains versus 52% for those investing less.
-However, smaller organizations can achieve comparable results by choosing platforms with extensive integrations that maximize value from existing tool investments.
+Smaller organizations can get close to that, though, by picking platforms with deep integrations that squeeze more value out of the tools they already pay for.

 20. 93% of executives at high-AI-usage companies favor a four-day workweek

-The productivity gains from AI are substantial enough that Worklytics cites research suggesting that 93% of leaders at high-AI-usage companies were open to a four-day workweek.
-This statistic reflects the transformational potential of AI to fundamentally reshape work patterns and improve work-life balance.
+The productivity gains are big enough that Worklytics cites research suggesting 93% of leaders at high-AI-usage companies were open to a four-day workweek.
+A number like that hints at how far AI could reshape work patterns and improve work-life balance.

 The Future of Work: How AI is Shaping Productivity Trends